 Charges are based on what type of care was provided and can differ from patient to patient for the same service depending on any complications or different treatment provided due to the patient’s health.
 Therefore, actual charges for a specific patient will differ from the listed standard charges.

 Estimates/Financial Assistance process: To help patients determine what their out-of-pocket financial responsibility may be estimates will be calculated; to assist them in meeting these obligations resources and other forms of assistance will be identified.
 Those with health insurance will be directed to contact their health plan for specific financial obligations.
 Those without health insurance will be provided information related to the hospital’s financial assistance policy, the Hospital Uninsured Patient Discount Act and any other discounts (e.g. prompt pay) that could be applied.

-• An important component for choosing a health care provide r is determining quality of care.
+- An important component for choosing a health care provider is determining quality of care.
 Information pertaining to the hospital’s quality metrics can be obtained from the Risk Management department.
 Your doctor can be a helpful resource in choosing where to obtain care.
-Further Medicare hospital-specific quality outcome measures are located on Hospital Compare.
+Further Medicare hospital-specific quality outcomes measures are located on the Hospital Compare.

 Frequently Asked Questions:

 1. How much will I actually have to pay out of my pocket?
 Patient pays:

 • A patient with health insurance needs to pay the deductible, copay and/or coinsurance set by their health plan.
 The financial obligations could differ depending on whether the hospital or physicians are “out-of-network,” meaning the health plan does not have a contract with them.
 Contact your insurance company to understand what your financial obligations will be.

 • A patient without health insurance may discuss financial assistance options available that could include either a complete write-off or a substantial reduction of the charges in accordance with the Illinois Hospital Uninsured Patient Discount Act and the hospital’s financial assistance program.